idrinth-thalui/core/dialogue/location-type/IdrinthFollowerDialoguePlaceTypeFalmerHive.md

 - Beware of the chaurus.
 Their poison is vicious.
 - Gather all chaurus eggs you can find.
-Less of them hatching and swarming aroung.
+Less of them hatching and swarming around.
 - How far have you fallen, my kinsmen?
 - People think they are some kind of goblins.
 They are not.
 - The once proud Snow Elves, reduced to mere animals... it breaks my heart.